nuclio/nuclio/docs/tasks/deploy-functions-from-dockerfile.md

 Now, create a Dockerfile by following the guidelines in the [Go reference](/docs/reference/runtimes/golang/golang-reference.md#dockerfile).

-> **Note:** Future versions of `nuctl` will automate creating these blueprints through something like `nuctl create blueprint --runtime python:3.6`, which will create a Dockerfile, a **function.yaml** file, and an empty Python handler.
+> **Note:** Future versions of `nuctl` will automate creating these blueprints through something like `nuctl create blueprint --runtime python`, which will create a Dockerfile, a **function.yaml** file, and an empty Python handler.

 The Dockerfile will look something like this: